2024 Ep 258 - Inside The Mind of an Impulse Buyer

 yes

-strato uh jacko um a conical volcano built up of many layers of hardened lava mount fuji yeah mount fuji in japan probably the most that's your classic volcano when you picture a volcano you picture conical yeah exactly i think you're right probably most high profile even though it's well it's high profile opposed to a low profile if you'll use the other meaning uh cindacone um younger ones really they're um steep conical
+strato uh jacko um a conical volcano built up of many layers of hardened lava mount fuji yeah mount fuji in japan probably the most a classic volcano when you picture a volcano you picture conical yeah exactly i think you're right probably most high profile even though it's well it's high profile opposed to a low profile if you'll use the other meaning uh cindacone um younger ones really they're um steep conical

-crack more of a fancy crack uh the youngest ones on earth they're all cindacones apparently um they're not apparently endo you say you say it like you feel like the volcanologists have rushed this oh apparently they're saying the youngest ones on earth i don't know a little skeptical have you measured everyone all i know is it says that is the youngest one is and and then i said the youngest like as if there was a lot of them so then i'm worried someone's gonna write in and go well actually the second youngest one is a shield and i'm like okay cool that's why i threw the apparently in at the end yeah if i'm going a little bit off the sheet it's because i'm worried about someone sitting there with his voice ready to just take me down it's a high wire act that we always start the show talking about the most technical thing that has clear right and wrongs that we know nothing about.
+you say you say it like you feel like the volcanologists have rushed this oh apparently they're saying the youngest ones on earth i don't know a little skeptical have you measured everyone all i know is it says that is the youngest one is and and then i said the youngest like as if there was a lot of them so then i'm worried someone's gonna write in and go well actually the second youngest one is a shield and i'm like okay cool that's why i threw the apparently in at the end yes if i'm going a little bit off the sheet it's because i'm worried about someone sitting there with his voice ready to just take me down it's a high wire act that we always start the show Talking about the most technical thing that has clear right and wrongs that we know nothing about.

+It does set the tone well for the show.
 This is the show where these guys will pretend to know anything.

 Yes.

 Ahoy also to Andrew from the US who has used the very easy you to use system heymissionary.com to tell us what he's been up to.
+Ahoy boys and number six calling in from the States today.

-Ran into some Aussies up here last week.
+I ran into some Aussies up here last week.

 We had no conversation about him.